-Cannon beach was discovered in the early 1800s by William Clarke, as part of the Lewis and Clarke expedition to the west coast, and settled shortly after.
+Cannon beach was discovered in the early 1800s by William Clarke, as part of the Lewis and Clarke expedition to the West Coast, and settled shortly after.

-The beach quickly because famous for its iconic Haystack Rocks which marked it out as one of the most unusual beaches on the west coast.
+The beach quickly because famous for its iconic Haystack Rocks which marked it out as one of the most unusual beaches on the West Coast.
 In 1846, a cannon from the US Navy schooner Shark washed ashore just north of Arch Cape, a few miles to the south of the community.
 The schooner hit land while attempting to cross the Columbia Bar, also known as the "Graveyard of the Pacific."
 The cannon, rediscovered in 1898, eventually inspired a name change for the growing community.

-Suggested itineraries featuring Cannon Beach
+Suggested itinerary featuring Cannon Beach

 Map of Cannon Beach

 Places near Cannon Beach

 - Portland 67 miles away